-Receivable balances are being monitored on a regular basis to ensure timely execution of necessary intervention efforts.
-The credit risk for installment contracts receivables is mitigated as the Parent Company has the right to cancel the sales contract without need for any court action and take possession of the subject lot in case of refusal by the buyer to pay on time the amortization due.
-This risk is further mitigated because the corresponding title to the subdivision units sold under this arrangement is transferred to the buyers only upon full payment of the contract price.
+Receivable balances are being monitored on a regular basis to ensure timely execution ofnecessary intervention efforts.
+The credit risk for installment contracts receivables ismitigated asthe Group has the right to cancel the sales contract without need for any court action and takepossession of the subject lot in case of refusal by the buyer to pay on time the amortization due.
+This risk is further mitigated because the corresponding title to the subdivision units sold underthis arrangement is transferred to the buyers only upon full payment of the contract price.